certinia/mdapi-oauth-demo/Web Flow With External Server Posting Back/README.md

     OK message to the original caller
 7. The client application retries the server call to perform its task
 8. The apex code uses the stored token to access the Metadata API.

+## Refresh Flow

+The code has been designed to remove knowledge of the Connect App ID and Secret from the Apex component.
+This requires the Demo Web Server to perform a Refresh request on our behalf.
+The Apex component makes a callback to the web server passing the Refresh Token.
+The web server performs a refresh then PUTs the result back to the Salesforce Org as above.

+The decision to PUT the result back to the Org makes it impossible to acquire an Access Token by request from the server.
+The token can only be sent to the Org to which it belongs thanks to the Org address in Salesforce's Token Result.
+The downside of this is that the token needs to be accessed in a new Execution Context.
+The sample asks the User Interface code to retry its request to trigger the new context.

 ## Storing runtime secrets